-Your right to be forgotten: If you would like us to remove you from our records, please send us a message via our Contact Us page, and we will process that as quickly as possible.
-(Please note that if you have asked to be removed from our records, and you have bought a game from us and subsequently need to download it again, you will need to re-purchase the game.)
+Your right to be forgotten: If you would like us to remove you from our records, please let us know via our Contact Us page, and we will process that straight away.
+(Please note that if you have asked to be removed from our records, and you have bought a game from us and subsequently need the download codes again, you will have to re-purchase the game.)

 When you purchase one of our games, our staff will never get to see your card number or other payment details.
 The payment process is handled for us by secure third parties.
 We will never misuse your payment data or charge you for a purchase that you didn’t make.

 We do not knowingly collect personal information from children under the age of 16.
 If we learn that we have personal information on a child under the age of 16, we will delete that information from our systems.
 Freeform Games LLP encourages parents to go online with their kids.
 Here are a few tips to help make a child’s online experience safer:

 - Teach kids never to give personal information, unless supervised by a parent or responsible adult.
 Includes name, address, phone, school, etc.

 - Know the sites your kids are visiting and which sites are appropriate.